ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 <!-- Header Image here -->
 ![image](gamma-poisson.png)

-I have recently been studying Bayesian models for count data using Gamma-Poisson distributions.
+I've been studying Bayesian models for count data using Gamma-Poisson distributions.
 The objective was simple, using auxiliary features, use a neural network to predict the parameters of the Gamma distribution, and then use the Gamma distribution as a prior for the count data.
 The issue arises when trying to actually implement it.
-Any naive reparameterization I tried (using `torch.log`, adding epsilons everywhere, normalizing the count data, etc.) didn't work.
-I needed to understand the Gamma distribution better.
+Any naive reparameterization I tried (using `torch.log`, adding epsilons everywhere, normalizing the count data, etc.) didn't work, and training a neural network always resulted in exploding gradients.
+I needed to understand the Gamma-Poisson distribution better.

-First of all, documentation on Gamma distributions are messy, not only are there different reparameterizations (scale vs. rate), sometimes people use the same symbols for different parameterizations!
+First of all, documentation on Gamma distributions are messy, not only are there different reparameterizations (scale vs. rate), sometimes people use the same symbols for different parameterizations and don't tell you which ones they're using!
 Not to mention some references just get it wrong and the formulas are not even correct ([Look at this](https://www.math.wm.edu/~leemis/chart/UDR/PDFs/Gammapoisson.pdf).
-Here $\alpha$ and $\beta$ should be switched).
+Here $\alpha$ and $\beta$ should be switched. yikes).

 Let's develop a good parameterization from first principles.
 Turns out, besides using scale or rate, there's a quirky third reparameterization that's far superior to all others (in my opinion).
 Not sure if it's been done before, but I haven't seen it anywhere, so I'm posting it here.
-To get at it, let's first write down the pdf of the Poisson-Gamma distribution.
+To get at it, let's first write down the pdf of the Gamma-Poisson distribution.
 It's just a mixture of Poisson distributions with parameter $\lambda$ drawn from a Gamma distribution with parameters (**shape** = $\alpha$) and (**rate** = $\beta$):

 <center>